jjmerino/foodtruckr-web/README.md

 ### Missing things / next steps
 Most things that are missing in the front end are due to the back-end focus of the solution in the limited time available.
-* Work has to be done to improve the UX
+* Work has to be done on the UX
 * Make a grunt task for rewiring the api urls depending on an environment variable (prod or dev)
 * Functional tests
 * Search bar for address lookup